skauertz/QCounter/README.md

 ### Linux Installation
 #### Requirements
-* Qt>=5.9.5 (Ubuntu 18.04 or later)
+* None - all dependencies are contained in the Release package

 #### Installation
 A release package for Linux can be downloaded from the [Release] page.

 QCounter does not require system-wide installation.
-Just extract the archive in a location of your choice and start it by launching `QCounter` from there.
+Just extract the archive in a location of your choice and start it by launching `QCounter.sh` from there.

-Note: Make sure `QCounter` is made executable.
+Note: Make sure `QCounter.sh` and `QCounter` are made executable.

 ---